Horror Story

 Let’s start with the big ones.

-My name is Peter Mike, and I want to talk about our lack of control, how we're all powerless.
+My name is Peter Mike, and I want to talk about how we are powerless.

 You name it: murder, an ear infection, the freezing cold.